bandprotocol/bandchain-docs/docs/node-validators/05-cylinder.md

 Cylinder's mechanism is designed with an event-driven approach, handling tasks concurrently to improve performance.

-The image above represents high-level mechanism of Cylinder.

 The following section describes mechanism of the Cylinder in each step.

 ## Group Creation Flow